El Al: Airport security measures

+There are four layers of airport security procedures in Israel: early detection outside the airport zone, airport access control, passenger and baggage screening, and on-board security.
+In the first layer, El Al Staff screen passenger lists before passengers' arrival at the airport.

 At Israel's Ben Gurion Airport, plainclothes and uniformed agents monitor the premises for explosives, suspicious behavior, and other threats.
 Armed security personnel also patrol El Al terminals overseas.
 Inside the terminal, passengers and their baggage are checked by a trained team.
 El Al security procedures require that all passengers be interviewed individually prior to boarding, allowing El Al staff to identify possible security threats.
 Passengers are asked questions about their place of origin, the reason for their trip, their job or occupation, and whether they have packed their bags themselves.

-El Al believes interviewers can spot signs of nervousness.
+Passengers have to show up at the airport three hours before their flight, in order to be checked at a barrier on the road to the terminal.
+Arabs, including Israeli Arab citizens, are checked more stringently than any other ethnic group.
 At the check-in counter, passengers' passports and tickets are closely examined.
 A passport without a sticker from the security checkers will not be accepted.
 At passport control, passengers' names are checked against information from the FBI, Canadian Security Intelligence Service (CSIS), Scotland Yard, Shin Bet, and Interpol databases.
 Luggage is screened and sometimes hand searched.
 In addition, bags are put through a decompression chamber simulating pressures during flight that could trigger explosives.
 Even at overseas airports, El Al security agents conduct all luggage searches personally, even if they are supervised by government or private security firms.